paulfioravanti/mastering_bitcoin/README.md

 API-like communication between Elixir and C++ is done using [Cure][], and [Export][] is used for communication between Elixir and Python.

+## Blog Posts

+More details about how I set all of this up and got Elixir communicating with Python and C++ can be found in the following blog posts I wrote:

+- [Using Python's Bitcoin libraries in Elixir][]
+- [Using C++ Bitcoin libraries in Elixir][]

 ## Setup

 ```sh